less/old-lesscss.org/templates/pages/doc.md

       .doSomething(); //nested mixin was copied here and is usable }

+Compiles into:

+    .selector {
+      declaration: 5;
+    }

-Unlocked mixins act only after they have been unlocked.
+Unlocked mixins are available only after they have been unlocked.
 They can not be used before being unlocked.
 Following would throw syntax error:

     .doSomething(); // syntax error: nested mixin is not available yet .unlock(5); // too late